 This fall I start my MFA at the University of Denver in a new program that just launched called Emergent Digital Practices.
 I am very excited to quit my job and work full time on my ideas for another three years.
 I think school is what you make of it.
 To be honest the faculty at MSCD did not teach me much while i was getting my undergrad.
 I learned the most from staying late and just working a lot harder than those around me in those classes.
 I watched tons of tutorials and taught my self Adobe.
 I experimented a lot, and i made sure to make every single project i was given fit into my personal work.
 I would then talk that work and post it online, never saying this was student work.
 I never have publicized my involvement in academia.
 I like the work to speak for itself, thats why most times I give little to no information on my process or what it means to me personally.
 I create things and the viewer finishes them by taking personal experience and finding their own meaning in the work.

-see url In what ways specifically (medium, method, materials) do you feel music and the styles you mention influence your work both in collage and photography?
+can u order antibiotics online In what ways specifically (medium, method, materials) do you feel music and the styles you mention influence your work both in collage and photography?
 And in that vein, what do you feel is the role of style in both mediums?

 80’s and early 90’s rap influence my work and relate to it in that they are both sample based.
 You take a sliver of something that you come across in your life, and you appropriate it to tell a new story.

 Also as in the case of ‘Punk’ and DIY culture, these ideas hit close to home for me being that if you are not privileged individual, you really have to make something out of nothing.
 Used books and magazines and the internet have always been more affordable than canvas, paint brushes and paint.

 http://bsquared-consulting.com/?a=ampicillin-buy-online-UK It seems that you’re as much a collage artist as you a photographer.
 There are themes of deconstruction and identity throughout your pieces and through your reconstructed, collaged and often scrambled images.